 xTool laser machines use xTool Creative Space (D1 and M1) and Laserbox (Laserbox Rotary CO2).

 Both machines can connect to your computer and the software using Wifi, but the Glowforge app MUST be connected to the internet to work.
-You can connect the xTool to your computer via cable.
+Both xTool machines can connect to your computer via cable.

 Both softwares work with Mac and Windows based computers.